miso-lims/miso-lims/docs/user_manual/type_data.md

 Note: These items only apply if your site uses [detailed sample mode](site_configuration.html#detailed_sample_mode).

 If a sample was received from an external lab, this can be recorded at the tissue level.
 Each lab belongs to an institute.

-Any user may create new labs and institutes in MISO.
+Any user may create new labs and institutes in MISO using the standard interface.
 Administrators may also edit and delete existing labs and institutes.

-Available institutes can be viewed on the Institutes list page.
-To get there, click "Institutes" in the Institute Defaults list near the bottom of the menu on the left side of the screen.
-All operations affecting institutes will be started from this page.

-Available labs can be viewed on the Labs list page.
-To get there, click "Labs" in the Institute Defaults list near the bottom of the menu on the left side of the screen.
-All operations affecting labs will be started from this page.

-To add a new institute, click the "Add" button in the toolbar at the top of the table on the Institutes list page.
-In the dialog, enter the quantity of new institutes that you would like to create and click the "Create" button.
-This will take you to the bulk Create Institutes page.
-Enter the names you would like for the new institutes, then click the "Save" button at the top right to confirm.

-To add a new lab, click the "Add" button in the toolbar at the top of the table on the Labs list page.
-In the dialog, enter the quantity of new labs that you would like to create and click the "Create" button.
-This will take you to the bulk Create Labs page.
-Enter the names you would like for the new labs, and select the institutes that they belong to.
-If you wish to create a new lab in a new institute, you must add the institute first.
-When you are done, click the "Save" button at the top right to confirm.

-To edit an existing lab or institute, go to the appropriate list page, check the checkboxes next to the items you wish to modify, and click the "Edit" button in the toolbar at the top of the table.
-This will take you to the corresponding bulk Edit page, which is identical to the bulk Create page.
-Make the changes you would like, then click the "Save" button at the top right to confirm.
-Keep in mind that any changes will affect all samples that are already using the affected lab or institute.

-To delete a lab or institute, go to the appropriate list page, check the checkboxes next to the items you wish to modify, and click the "Delete" button in the toolbar at the top of the table.
 You will only be allowed to delete a lab if it has not been used by any existing samples.
 You will only be allowed to delete an institute if it has no labs associated with it.
 This means that if you want to delete an institute, you will first have to delete all of its labs.

 {% include userman-toplink.md %}